 Check Your Prongs!

-The only thing between the loss of thousands of dollars worth of gemstones—and heartbreak—is one or two delicate little prongs.
+The only thing between you and the loss of thousands of dollars worth of gemstones—and heartbreak—is one or two delicate little prongs.
 So please check your prongs!

 How to Check Your Prongs at Home